 Using a standard cleaning sponge to wash your car can create untold damage, says professional auto detailer Larry Kosilla.

 He says such sponges can be “devastating to your paint” because dirt and contaminants get pushed along the surface as you wipe.
-By contrast, car mitts made for the purpose of washing a car grab these contaminants and trap them in the mitt’s fibers until they are released when you dip the mitt into a bucket of water.
+By contrast, car mitts made for washing a car grab these contaminants and trap them in the mitt’s fibers until they are released when you dip the mitt into a bucket of water.

-For example, Chemical Guys boasts that its MIC497 Blue Microfiber Wash Mitt contains fibers that act “like a piece of Velcro” to hook and loop material, “trapping and holding abrasive dirt and filth deep within the pile of the premium wash mitt.”
+For example, the Chemical Guys brand boasts that its MIC497 Blue Microfiber Wash Mitt contains fibers that act “like a piece of Velcro” to hook and loop material, “trapping and holding abrasive dirt and filth deep within the pile of the premium wash mitt.”

 Turning to dish soap